mikhail-nikolskiy/opencv-wiki/OpenCV_GSoC_Application.md

 ### Long Description:

 OpenCV, the Open Source Computer Vision Library includes state of the art computer vision and deep learning algorithms (including running deep networks) and apps.
 It is professionally coded and optimized.
-It can be used in C++, Python, javascipt, Cuda, OpenCL and Matlab.
-It runs on: Android, iOS, Windows, Linux and MacOS and many embedded implementations such as Raspberry Pi.
+It can be used in C++, Python, javascipt, Julia, Cuda, OpenCL and Matlab.
+It runs on: Android, iOS, Windows, Linux and MacOS and many embedded implementations such as Raspberry Pi, Movidius, and RISC-V.

 - The user site is at https://opencv.org/
 - The developer site is at: https://github.com/opencv/opencv/wiki